johnregis30-eng/My_Silly_Physics/README.md

 *A small corner of the internet where I explore physics the way I like it  curious, chaotic, and wonderfully fun.*

 Welcome to my personal physics playground.
 I’m an MSc student in Quantum Technology.
-Exploring the surface of from random walks to quantum devices, from neuromorphic concepts to tiny 2D flakes
+Exploring the surface of topics, from random walks to quantum devices, from neuromorphic concepts to tiny 2D flakes
 that behave like they have personalities of their own.